Shinigami-Apples/Starbound-Mod-The-Galactic-Federation-of-Webbs/README.md

 <----->
 # FEATURES:

-- Webbers DO have FR support as of now. the sats are a bit wonky but they'll be fixed.
+- Webbers DO have FR support as of now. the stats are a bit wonky but they'll be fixed.

 - Partially incomplete custom ships, but hey, Tiers 0-3 aren't the recolors again.